High Net Worth Divorce

 Although disability pensions are considered separate property, other retirement funds may be factored into an equitable distribution settlement.
 These may include IRAs, annuities, 401 (K) plans, 403 (B) plans, profit sharing pension plans, and more.
 Providers of retirement funds may include current and former employers, unions, and both spouses.
 When a spouse has a pension, a QDRO – or a Qualified Domestic Relations Order – may be necessary.
 A QDRO creates or recognizes the right of a former spouse, child, or other dependent to receive all or a portion of the benefits payable under a retirement plan.

 The valuation of property during a divorce can be difficult and emotionally draining.
-The Cherry Hill divorce lawyers at the Law Offices of Richard C. Klein, P.A. have a complete understanding of your rights, and can protect you in every aspect of divorce.
+Cherry Hill divorce lawyers at the Law Offices of Richard C. Klein, LLC have a complete understanding of your rights, and can protect you in every aspect of divorce.
 Please call 856-988-5470 for a consultation, or contact us online to learn more about our firm.
 Our office is located in Marlton, New Jersey, and we represent clients throughout South Jersey, including those in Camden County, Burlington County, and Atlantic County.